Ekanosetale/HR-Analytics-Report/README.md

 # Abstract
 *This report analyzes HR analytics to uncover insights into employee satisfaction, retention, and compensation.
 Key findings reveal gender pay disparities, with male employees earning more than female counterparts, and highlight a correlation between job satisfaction and attrition rates.
 The report emphasizes the need for equitable compensation practices and improved work-life balance to enhance employee engagement.
 Recommendations are provided to address these issues, ultimately aiming to foster a fair and thriving workplace that supports both employee well-being and organizational success.*

+# Data Cleaning and Transformation

+The dataset was imported into Power BI as a CSV file and then loaded into Power Query for further processing.
+The dataset didn’t  need any cleaning as it was already clean.
+Several columns were renamed to better reflect the data they contained, and a calendar table was created using the following DAX expression:
+Additionally, numerous measures were created to enable a comprehensive analysis.
+To keep the report concise, I won’t delve into the details of each measure, here are a few of them :

 # Tool used:
 Power BI